ognis1205/delta-hub/README.md

 Organisms correspond to the so-called "areas" on a web page.
 For example, header area, footer area, main pane, left pane, and form areas.

- - Templates

-Templates correspond to the [layouts](https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts) of [Next.js](https://nextjs.org/).
-Hence, we don't prepare any designated directories for the templates' implementations.

- - Pages
+ - Templates / Pages

-Templates correspond to the [pages](https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts) of [Next.js](https://nextjs.org/).
+Templates and pages correspond to the [layouts and pages](https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts) of [Next.js](https://nextjs.org/).
-Hence, we don't prepare any designated directories for the pages' implementations.
+Hence, we don't prepare any designated directories for the templates' and/or pages' implementations.

 DeltaHub Configuration
 ==============================